simonjulianl/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 &#8291;2.
 Press `Enter` and you will get confirmation that the patient is indeed deleted.
-Check that the patient identified by the deleted ID should not be there.
+Check that the patient, identified by his/her deleted ID, should not be there.

 ![tut-delete-patient-2](images/patientug/tut_delete_patient_2.png)

 &#8291;3.
-If there is any error, the command would turn red as shown by **1**.
-Also, the feedback about the error is shown by the feedback box shown at **2**.
+If there are any errors, the command would turn red as shown by **1**.
+Also, feedback about the error is shown in the feedback box shown at **2**.
 Fix the issue and the command should work correctly now!

 ![tut-delete-patient-error](images/patientug/tut_delete_patient_error.png)